 Arriving here, the 18th, Worth's division and Harney's cavalry were pushed forward a league, to reconnoiter and to carry or to mask San Antonio, on the direct road to the capital.
 This village was found strongly defended by field-works, heavy guns, and a numerous garrison.
 It could only be turned by infantry, to the left, over a field of volcanic rocks and lava; for, to our right, the ground was too boggy.
 It was soon ascertained, by the daring engineers, Captain Mason, and Lieutenants Stevens and Tower, that the point could only be approached by the front, over a narrow causeway, flanked with wet ditches of great depth.
-Worth was ordered not to e attack, but to threaten and to mask the place.
-The first shot fired from San Antonio (the 8th) killed Captain S. Thornton, 2d dragoons, a gallant officer, who was covering the operations with his company.
+Worth was ordered not to attack, but to threaten an. to mask the place.